-The Nominating Committee prior to the 2011 AGM comprised Lage Jonason, who also acted as Committee Chairman and represented himself and his family and companies, Ramsay Brufer, representing Alecta Pensionsförsäkringar, Björn Franzon, representing Swedbank Robur fonder, and Chairman of the Board Lars Röckert.
+The Nominating Committee prior to the 2013 AGM comprised Ramsay Brufer, who also acted as Committee Chairman and represented Alecta Pensionsförsäkringar, mutually, Lage Jonason, representing himself and his family and companies, Björn Franzon, representing Swedbank Robur fonder, and Chairman of the Board Lars Röckert.

 The Nominating Committee has submitted its proposal, which means that the Board will comprise five regular members and no deputies.
-Re-election of Anders Persson, Lars Röckert, Jan Samuelson and Mats Warstedt as regular members and election of Lage Jonason as a new member are proposed.
-It is proposed that Lars Röckert be re-elected as Chairman of the Board and that Lage Jonason be elected as the new Vice Chairman of the Board.
+Re-election of Anders Persson, Lars Röckert, Jan Samuelson, Mats Warstedt and Lage Jonason is proposed.
+It is proposed that Lars Röckert be re-elected as Chairman of the Board and that Lage Jonason be re-elected as the Vice Chairman of the Board.
 It is proposed that the registered firm of auditors PricewaterhouseCoopers AB be re-elected as auditors.

-Board of Directors
+Board